LorenzoMarc/Automotive/README.md

 - For PDF report generation, [WeasyPrint](https://weasyprint.org/) and GTK3 runtime may be required on Windows.

 ## License
+ MIT

 ---

-For any issues or questions, please refer to the code or contact the project maintainer.
+For any issues or questions, please refer to the code.